aquarial/JumpGameRedux/README.md

 This code is cleaner, and more organized.
 Structure influenced by the Model-View pattern.

 ![Raw ingame footage of player jumping](res/screenshots/jumpgame.gif)

+Spacebar to reset.
+Click to jump.
 The player is dark blue, the finish is cyan, and the walls are black.

+### Building

+Clone the repository and run `mvn compile  exec:java -Dexec.mainClass="main.Main"`

+To create a jar use `mvn clean package` and then `java -jar target/jumpgameswing-*.jar`